Peninsula Township Parks

 The Peninsula Township Parks Committee is comprised of seven members who are appointed by the township board.
 Their names and positions are listed below.
 Each member can be reached by email.

-The parks committee has the responsibility for developing and operating all the township parks and works with the township building and grounds staff to maintain the parks for the benefit of all park users.
+The parks committee has the responsibility of developing and operating all the township parks and works with the township building and grounds staff to maintain the parks for the benefit of all park users.

 Your comments and questions concerning Peninsula Township parks are very valuable to the parks committee, and we urge you to share your concerns at any time by emailing any of the members or writing to the committee: